arnediehm/Webcam-Motion-Detection-and-Recording/README.md

 ![Motion Detection Example](motion_detection_example.png)

-*Example: Moved left hand, right hand stationary.
-Detected and highlighted motion on the left hand and its shadow on the right forearm*
+*Example: Movement of the left hand with the right hand remaining stationary.
+Detected and highlighted motion in the left hand.*

 ## Features